crate/crate-tutorials/docs/first-use.rst

 Import some tweets
 ------------------

-In the admin UI, select the *Help* tab (question mark icon) from the left-hand navigation menu.
+In the Admin UI, select the *Help* tab (question mark icon) from the left-hand navigation menu.
 You should see something like this:

 .. image:: _assets/img/first-use/admin-ui-help.png